jannik4/bevy_capture/README.md

 ## Current Limitations

 - Only headless rendering is supported, but windowed rendering should be possible as well.
 PRs are welcome!
-- There isn't a built-in method to determine when everything is ready (such as assets loaded and pipelines built).
-  The best approach is to wait a few frames before starting the capture.

 ## Built-in Encoders